 When you draft your subject line and message content, it’s natural to think of the thousands of people who are about to receive it.

-However, it’s far more effective to write as if speaking to an individual person, with a personal subject line and a personalized message.
+However, it’s far more effective to write as if speaking to a person, with a personal subject line and a personalized message.

 If you are having trouble with this, send out an email asking for a quick five-minute chat.
 On the call, you can ask questions that will help you understand what your subscribers’ needs are, and how they think.